-After a car accident, the stress and heat of the moment often leads quickly to disagreements about who was responsible.
+After a car accident, the stress and heat of the moment can lead to disagreements about who was responsible.
 Different drivers have very different views on who was the at-fault driver.

-This leads to the question asked by many – am I still able to claim when I was partly at fault for the car accident?
+This leads to the question asked by many: Am I still able to make an accident claim when I was partly at fault for the car accident?

-For example, one person may have been distracted by their phone, while the other was talking to their passenger.
+For example, one accident victim may have been distracted by their phone, while the other was talking to their passenger.
 When this is the case, any insurance claim will be based on working out each party's negligence.

 It could include considering whether factors such as traffic or weather conditions have played a role.
 An insurance company will work to produce a calculation on how far — as a percentage — each party was at fault for the accident.

 Different states have different ways to approach negligence.
-A few apply a concept of “contributory negligence” where a party is unable to claim any damages if they are remotely at fault for the accident.
+A few apply a concept of “pure contributory negligence," where a party is unable to claim any damages if they are remotely at fault for the accident.

-Most states use some form of what is called “comparative fault”, which doesn't stop a person at fault from claiming, but does hold them accountable as part of the accident's cause.
+Most states use some form of what is called “comparative fault."
+This doesn't stop the person at fault from claiming money, but does hold them accountable as part of the accident's cause.
 This will reduce a person's ability to claim full damages by the percentage they are at fault for the accident.